MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

 2. [Add XML file to provisioning package](#add-xml)
 3. [Apply provisioning package to device](#apply-ppkg)

+If you don't want to use a provisioning package, you can deploy the configuration XML file using [mobile device management (MDM)](#alternate-methods) or you can configure assigned access using the [MDM Bridge WMI Provider](#bridge).

 ## Prerequisites

 - (latest version of WCD -- is Store version okay at GA?)
-- The kiosk device must be running Windows 10 (Pro, Enterprise, or Education), version 1709
+- The kiosk device must be running Windows 10 (S, Pro, Enterprise, or Education), version 1709

 ## Create XML file